OWASP/www-project-developer-guide/draft/07-implementation/01-documentation/03-cheatsheets.md

 #### How to apply them

+The OWASP Spotlight series provides a good overview of using this documentation:
+'Project 4 - [Cheat Sheet Series][spotlight04]'.

 To Do: give a brief outline of how applying the Cheat Sheet Series documentation provides value for a web development team.
 Do not repeat the project documentation itself; ideally provide a primer and a pointer to the documentation.